-We receive Small Business Innovative Research, or SBIR, grants from the National Institutes of Health, or NIH, which are used to support research and development of our product candidates.
-We recorded revenue related to these grants of \$160,000 and \$88,000, for the three months ended March 31, 2012 and 2011, respectively.
-As of March 31, 2012, \$1.5 million remained available under these grants.
+We receive Small Business Innovative Research, or SBIR, grants from the National Institutes of Health, or NIH, which are used to support the research and development of our product candidates.
+We recorded revenue related to these grants of \$329,000 and \$121,000 for the three months ended June 30, 2012 and 2011, respectively, and \$489,000 and \$209,000 for the six months ended June 30, 2012 and 2011, respectively.
+As of June 30, 2012, \$1.4 million remained available under these grants.

-In December 2006, we entered into a funding agreement with The Stanley Medical Research Institute, or SMRI, to develop a proprietary phosphodiesterase 10, or PDE10, inhibitor product candidate for the treatment of schizophrenia.
-Under the agreement, we may receive grant and equity funding of up to \$9.0 million upon achievement of product development milestones through Phase 1 clinical trials, subject to our mutual agreement with SMRI.
-We hold the exclusive rights to the technology.
-In consideration for SMRI's grant funding, we will become obligated to pay SMRI royalties based on net income, as defined under the agreement, from commercial sales of a PDE10 inhibitor product, not to exceed a set multiple of total grant funding received.
-If a PDE10 inhibitor product candidate does not reach commercialization, we are not required to repay the grant funds.
-Through March 31, 2012, we have received a total of \$5.7 million from SMRI in the form of grant and equity funding.
-As of March 31, 2012, all amounts pertaining to this agreement previously recorded as deferred revenue in the accompanying balance sheet have been recognized as revenue.
-We recognized revenue under the SMRI funding agreement of \$0 and \$133,000 for the three months ending March 31, 2012 and 2011, respectively.
+On December 18, 2006, we entered into a funding agreement with The Stanley Medical Research Institute, or SMRI, to develop a proprietary phosphodiesterase 10, or PDE10, inhibitor product candidate for the treatment of schizophrenia.
+Through June 30, 2012, we have received a total of \$5.7 million from SMRI in the form of grant and equity funding.
+As of June 30, 2012, all amounts pertaining to this agreement previously recorded as deferred revenue in the accompanying balance sheet have been recognized as revenue.
+We recognized no revenue under the SMRI funding agreement in 2012 and \$94,000 and \$227,000 for the three and six months ending June 30, 2011, respectively.
+See additional discussion of the SMRI agreement under Note 8.

-In October 2010, we entered into a platform development funding agreement with Vulcan Inc. and its affiliate, which we refer to collectively as Vulcan, pursuant to which we received \$20.0 million for our G protein-coupled receptor, or GPCR, program from Vulcan.
+On October 21, 2010, we entered into a platform development funding agreement with Vulcan Inc. and its affiliate, which we refer to collectively as Vulcan, pursuant to which we received \$20.0 million for our G protein-coupled receptor, or GPCR, program from Vulcan.
 Of the funds received from Vulcan, we recorded \$10.8 million as a reduction of the cost of the intellectual property assets we purchased from Patobios Limited, or Patobios, \$994,000 was recorded in equity for the fair value of warrants issued to Vulcan, and the remaining \$8.2 million was recorded as deferred revenue.
 The deferred revenue balance is being recognized as revenue or as a reduction of the costs of assets purchased in direct proportion to the related GPCR expenses as they are incurred.
-Also in October 2010, we entered into an agreement with the State of Washington's Life Sciences Discovery Fund Authority, or LSDF, under which we received a \$5.0 million grant award from LSDF that will be paid to us as reimbursement of expenses that we incur and for equipment purchases we make for our GPCR program.
-For the three months ended March 31, 2012 and 2011, we have recorded reductions to the Vulcan deferred revenue balance of \$712,000 and \$557,000, respectively, which includes \$712,000 and \$547,000 recognized as revenue and \$0 and \$10,000 recorded as cost reductions to assets, respectively.
-As of March 31, 2012, \$5.0 million in deferred revenue pertaining to the platform development funding agreement with Vulcan was recorded in the accompanying balance sheet.
-Under the LSDF agreement, for the three months ended March 31, 2012 and 2011, respectively, we recognized revenue of \$624,000 and \$471,000 and have recorded cost reductions to assets of \$(8,000) and \$0.
-As of March 31, 2012, all amounts pertaining to LSDF had been recognized as revenue or recorded as cost reductions to assets.
-See additional discussion of the Vulcan and LSDF agreements under Note 8.
+Also on October 21, 2010, we entered into an agreement with the State of Washington's Life Sciences Discovery Fund Authority, or LSDF, under which we received a \$5.0 million grant award from LSDF that was paid to reimburse us for expenses we incurred and equipment purchases related to our GPCR program.
+For the three months ended June 30, 2012 and 2011, we have recorded reductions to the Vulcan deferred revenue balance of \$1.3 million and \$401,000, respectively, which includes \$1.2 million and \$387,000 recognized as revenue and \$60,000 and \$14,000 recorded as cost reductions to assets, respectively.
+For the six months ended June 30.